 The traditional modulation methods for aeronautical telemetry are FM and PM.
 The PCM/FM method has been the most popular telemetry modulation since around 1970.
+The PCM/FM method could also be called filtered CPFSK.
 The RF signal is typically generated by filtering the baseband NRZ-L signal and then frequency modulating a VCO.
 The optimum peak deviation is 0.35 times the bit rate and a good choice for a premodulation filter is a multi-pole linear phase filter with bandwidth equal to 0.7 times the bit rate.
 Both FM and PM have a variety of desirable features but may not provide the required bandwidth efficiency, especially for higher bit rates.